-With new discoveries just unearthed at an archaeological dig at Bradgate Park in Leicestershire, the supposed birthplace of Lady Jane Grey, it is very timely to follow in the footsteps of this tragic young Queen, writes Deanna O’Connor.
+As discoveries unearthed at an archaeological dig at Bradgate Park in Leicestershire revealed the supposed birthplace of Lady Jane Grey, it is very timely to follow in the footsteps of this tragic young Queen, writes Deanna O’Connor.

 Lady Jane Grey was Queen of England for just nine days before her untimely end.
 From her birth in c.
 1537 to her final days in the Tower of London, from where she was led to her execution, aged just 16, these are where the major scenes of her short and tragic life played out.